weijiahan/vim_runtime/sources_non_forked/vim-autoformat/README.md

 #### Vundle

-Put this in your .vimrc
+Put this in your `.vimrc`.

 ```vim
 Plugin 'Chiel92/vim-autoformat'
 ```

 Then restart vim and run `:PluginInstall`.
+Alternatively, you could run `:source $MYVIMRC` to reload your `.vimrc` without restarting vim.
 To update the plugin to the latest version, you can run `:PluginUpdate`.

 #### Pathogen